c9/core/docs/CODING_STANDARDS.md

 Also, notice the use of whitespace before and after the condition statement.

 Closing braces are always followed by a new line.
-This is releavant for `else`, `catch` and `finally`.
+This is relevant for `else`, `catch` and `finally`.

 *Right*: